nandiKhumalo30/git-basic-exercises/README.md

-Did you know North Korea and CUba are the only places you can't buy Coca Cola
+Did you know North Korea and Cuba are the only places you can't buy Coca Cola.
+Imagine a world without coke